johnbumgarner/facial_features_detection/README.md

 ### Haar Cascade Classifiers Detection Issues:

 The <i>OpenCV Haar Cascade classifiers</i> have some detection issues.
-For example, if a person in an image has a hair style that obscures segements of their face from view then the <i>Haar Cascade Frontal Face classifier</i> might have problems detecting the person's face.
+For example, if a person in an image has a hair style that obscures segments of their face from view then the <i>Haar Cascade Frontal Face classifier</i> might have problems detecting the person's face.
 Other factors, such as excessive facial hair, sun glasses or heavy makeup can cause both rudimentary and some advanced facical detection algorithms to have errors in detecting various facial features.
 Some of these Haar Cascade classifiers algorithms were orginally trained using photographics of people with lighter skin tones, so some detection issues can occur with certain skin colors.

 For instance the image below is of <i>Natalie Portman</i> from the movie <i>Black Swan</i>.
 As you can see she is wearing heavy makeup for her role as <i>Nina</i>.